dinii0/WindowsAccess/README.md

 Also there is a folder named <i>Logs</i> where it stores all failed attempts, date/time and on which user someone tried to log in.
 When the app is runned for the first time it creates by itself all the necessary folders/files.

+The app wont affect the perfomance of your computer, this will be runned once when your PC has started, and after that the app will be closed immediately.

 ## <h2 align=center>*Installation*</h2>

 When you download the file from [WindowsAccess.exe](https://github.com/dinii0/WindowsAccess/releases/tag/windows.access), you should put this in your <i>StartUp</i> folder.
 And it runs by itself every time.
 If you want to remove it just delete it from the <i>StartUp</i> folder.